Who we are

 In processing data for the purposes listed above the College relies upon the following legal basis as appropriate:

-Who are the recipients or categories of recipients?
+How are the recipients or categories of recipients

 Where necessary personal information will be shared internally within the relevant departments across the College.
 Such sharing will be subject to confidentiality protocols and access restrictions (e.g. Health, counselling and mental health case notes will only be visible to staff within those services).